jjlay/Black-Scholes_Antithetic_CPU/README.md

 # Black-Scholes_Antithetic_CPU
-Simple Black-Scholes using antithetic MC on CPU
+Simple Black-Scholes SDE using antithetic Monte-Carlo on a single threaded CPU.
+It compares the Euler-Maruyama and Milstein methods by measuring the mean and standard deviation of the mean and standard deviation.